slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9805-5/packetizer_raw_output.md

 Clarify the criteria by explicitly defining what constitutes a 'new protocol' versus a 'future version' and explain how each category should handle Router Alert usage.

+**Severity:** Medium
+  *Basis:* Ambiguous classification can lead to inconsistent interpretations and divergent implementations in future revisions, potentially affecting interoperability and security.

+**Confidence:** High

 ---

 ## Report 2: 9805-5-2